Approximate Completely Positive Semidefinite Factorizations and their Ranks: Main Result

 \end{Cor} \begin{proof} This is immediate from Theorem \ref{ThmMain}, since for orthogonal projections we have $\text{tr}\left(P_i\right)=\text{tr}\left(P_i^2\right)=M_{ii},$ and thus $L=\ell$. \end{proof}

-\begin{Example} Consider the identity matrix $I_n\in \mathcal{CPSD}^n.$ A Gram representation is given by the elementary matrices $A_i \coloneqq E_{ii}\in \mathcal{S}_+^{n},$ and it is not hard to check that there is no Gram representation of smaller size, i.e.\ $\text{cpsd-rank}(I_n)=n$.
+\begin{Example} Consider the identity matrix $I_n\in \mathcal{CPSD}^n.$ A Gram representation is given by the elementary matrices $A_i \coloneqq E_{ii}\in \mathcal{S}_+^{n},$ and it is not hard to check that there is no Gram representation of smaller size, i.e.\ $\cpsdrank(I_n)=n$.
 The given $A_i$ are rank one projections, so we have $\ell=\max_i {\rm tr}(A_i)=1=L$ for the given representation.
 The first upper bound from Theorem \ref{ThmMain}/Corollary \ref{Cor} is not meaningful here, but the second is which is smaller than $n$ for fixed $\varepsilon$ and large enough $n$.
 For example, for $\varepsilon=1/2$ this happens at around $n=8\times 10^4,$ for $\varepsilon=1/10$ at around $n=2.9\times 10^6$. \end{Example}

-\begin{Example} ($i$) Let $M\in\mathcal{CP}^n$ be a completely positive matrix.
+\begin{Example} Let $M\in\mathcal{CP}^n$ be a completely positive matrix.
 If we assume all diagonal entries of $M$ to be one, this means $M$ has a Gram representation by nonnegative unit vectors $v_1,\ldots, v_n$ (of some dimension).
 If we further understand these nonnegative vectors as diagonals of psd-matrices, we obtain a cpsd-decomposition of $M$ for which the constant $\ell$ from Theorem \ref{ThmMain} is precisely the maximum over all $1$-norms of the $v_i$.
 The first upper bound for the approximation thus becomes

 which, depending on the $v_i$, might be much smaller than the only known upper bound to the cp/cpsd-rank so far, which is the actual cp-rank of $M$ and bounded by ${n+1\choose 2}-4$ (see \cite{sb2}).
-Note again that the resulting approximation will again be completely positive, as explained in Remark \ref{RemCP} ($ii$).
+Note again that the resulting approximation will again be completely positive. \end{Example}